Perceptions of environmental pollution in urban China (2017-ongoing)

-Healing Nature: Green Living and the Politics of Hope in Hong Kong
+Healing Nature: Green Living and the Politics of Hope in Hong Kong (2011-ongoing)

 What makes people ‘go green’?
 Why are some people more committed to environmentally friendly practices than others?
 What does Hong Kong’s green living movement tell us about Hong Kong’s social and political environment?

 Based on my doctoral research at Oxford, my first book project is an ethnographic study of a new way of living called ‘green living’ in Hong Kong.
 I am interested in the implications of ‘green living’ for self-nature relationship, social dynamics, ethics, political mobilizations, and the ways these domains are being shaped by Hong Kong’s social and political climate since its handover from British to Chinese sovereignty.
 You can read more about my research on green living in this interview.

 Gynotechnics, citizen science, and the politics of care (2010-ongoing)